The Ultimate Guide to the Past simple of to be in English

 Practice Exercises

-Please go to The verb “to have” to view this quiz
+Please go to The Ultimate Guide to the Verb to Have to view this quiz

 In English, “there is” and “there are” are used to talk about things that exist.
 It uses the verb “to be” with the word “there”.
 However, what is the difference between there is vs there are?